SebastianCardenasEscoto/Draw-My-Thing-CSSI-FInal-Project/README.md

 ![Alt text](https://cdn.glitch.global/788491d6-3d68-4b92-871c-448f512a6761/guesser.png?v=1673769813329)

-You can play it [here](https://cssi-final-project-dmt.glitch.me/) (You'll can open two tabs to play against yourself)
+You can play it [here](https://cssi-final-project-dmt.glitch.me/) (You can open two tabs to play against yourself)

 ## Made with [Glitch](https://glitch.com/)